Skip to main content

 How do you introduce kittens to food?

-Remember, weaning is a process, and it may be a little harder for a bottle-fed kitten to navigate without the instincts of his birth mother.
-No need for any kitten-parent guilt, though—you’re doing a ton to help lay a great nutritional foundation for the little guy.
+Remember, weaning is a process, and it may be a little harder for a bottle-fed kitten to navigate without the instincts of their birth mother.
+No need for any kitten-parent guilt, though — you’re doing a ton to help lay a great nutritional foundation for the little one.
 Patience and monitoring will be essential as your kitten transitions to a new dietary source.

 At four weeks, offer the gruel, dry food, and water, but don’t stress about how much the kitty’s eating.
 You do want the kitten to start getting used to the taste and texture, though.
 If you’re bottle-feeding, you can offer gruel off a spoon or from a tongue depressor if the kitten doesn’t seem to be eating from a dish.